This post covers the best things to do in San Francisco in March and has been updated for 2022.

 If you’re interested in spending a night at the museum, the Exploratorium offers special night hours every Thursday from 6 pm - 10 pm.

 In addition to having free reign and enjoying discounted tickets, this event also typically includes live music, demonstrations and other fun activities.

 For suggestions on other nighttime activities, see our post Things to do at Night in San Francisco.

 There are loads of free activities and attractions in San Francisco!
 Some of the items we’ve listed above like the St. Patrick’s Day Parade are totally free of charge!

 Here are a few more free things to do in March.

 For even more free activities, see our Guide to Free Things to Do in San Francisco and watch our video below.

 San Francisco History Days welcomes people of all ages to the Old Mint where there will be dozens of organizations sharing the city’s history with visitors.

-Enjoy hearing from re-enactors, historians, genealogists, and more as you learn about San Francisco on March 7th & 8th.
+Enjoy hearing from re-enactors, historians, genealogists, and more as you learn about San Francisco.